 Taxes can take a huge bite out of your vacation rental income.
 Even if you’ve had a good year financially, writing a check to the government treasury may make you cringe.
 While there’s nothing you can do to avoid paying taxes, carefully itemized deductions can cause your tax bill to plummet and put a smile back on your face.

 Each country has its own tax regulations that govern rental properties.
-Deductions will always vary depending on the country, so be sure to investigate your country’s tax code long before you declare your annual rental income.
+Deductions will always vary depending on location, so be sure to investigate your country’s tax code long before you declare your annual rental income.

 Want to find out what you could deduct if you’re a vacation rental owner in the US?
 Take a look at our suggestions below.